mnr/writing-wip/hotmeal.md

 “So you stole an experimental meal, then stuffed it in a modified oven,” says Araci “This wasn’t a smart thing to do.”

-“Hestia already tested - they were ready to release it.
+“Hestia already tested it - they were ready to release.
 They somehow interfered with our experiment and set off a bomb.
 Dakota and I didn’t know that was possible or we wouldn’t have been doing that.”

 “So you want me to believe Hestia reached out from the void and triggered an explosion?”